 Explore Iceland’s Changing Landscapes and Diverse Environments

 The NCGE-GeoCamp Iceland is a graduate-level equivalent, short course in geographic inquiry and field methods for in-service teachers and education professionals.
 Iceland’s extraordinary and unique landscapes will be our classroom and laboratory.
 The course will draw content from several important geographic themes including natural hazards and disaster prevention; human settlement and environmental adaptation; changing geopolitical spheres of influence; sense of place; and global environmental change.
 Icelandic field leaders will be our local guides.
 We will learn directly from Iceland’s renewable energy experts, sail on a fishing vessel, visit active volcanoes and walk upon receding glaciers and in rift valleys.
 Working alongside local teachers we will explore historic sites and enjoy Icelandic foods.
-Participants will be housed in apartments at the former NATO base at Keflavik on the Reykjanes Peninsula, a 30-minute drive from Reykjavik and 20 minutes from Iceland’s famous geothermal tourist attraction, the Blue Lagoon pool and spa.

 WHO CAN ATTEND: Up to twenty-five (25) U.S. K-12 educators or higher education faculty who teach any of the social studies, earth or environmental sciences, or any subject where the applicant can make an explicit connection to the National Geography Standards within his/her course curriculum.